-Winter in Chamonix, taking the dramatic mountains and putting them as backdrop for some of the best mountain adventures the world has to offer makes this season one that most people consider iconic.
-Most visitors in winter come for the skiing: the range of slopes; its proximity to Geneva airport and choice of ski areas and abilities bring visitors of all ages back year after year.
-Read on in this guide to Chamonix, winter edition as to why you cannot miss winter in Chamonix.
+Winter in Chamonix, taking the dramatic mountains and putting them as backdrop for some of the best mountain adventures the world has to offer, makes this season one that most people consider iconic.
+Most visitors in winter come for the skiing: the range of slopes, as well as Chamonix’s proximity to Geneva airport and choice of ski areas, bring visitors of all ages back year after year.
+Read on in this guide to Chamonix – winter edition – as to why you cannot miss winter in Chamonix.
 See part one for Summer information!

 Why Visit Chamonix in Winter?